-The Group are dependent upon a longer-term lease at 'Less Than Best' to enable them to take receipt of external funding and to ensure ongoing viability with the management and maintenance of the Site on behalf of the local Community.
+The Group are dependent upon a longer-term lease at 'Less Than Best' to enable them to ensure ongoing viability with the management and maintenance of the Site on behalf of the local Community.

-(v) In cases where the proposed disposal is to an identified person/organisation without a tender process, this should be subject to consideration of a robust business case and an analysis of the financial standing of the organisation/person.
+(v) In cases where the proposed disposal is to an identified person/organisation without a tender process, this should be subject to consideration of a proposal and an analysis of the financial standing of the organisation/person.

-An updated full Business Case has been received and considered.
-The Group is of sound grounding, demonstrating improvements over the last seven (7) years to provide an enhanced asset to benefit both the residents and the wider community.
+An updated proposal has been received and considered.
+The Group is of sound grounding, constituted as a Town Council with a long history of being locally placed to benefit both the residents and the wider community.